 A massive missile attack was launched by Russia at the Ukrainian energy infrastructure and other targets across Ukraine on Mar.
 9, 2023.
-Kiev, Kharkiv, Sumy, Zaporizhzhia, Dnipropetrovk, Ivano-Frankivsk, Zhytomyr, Lviv and Odessa Oblasts were reportedly hit: six people were killed in the strikes and hundreds of thousands left without heat or electricity in the largest attack since Feb.
+Kyiv, Kharkiv, Sumy, Zaporizhzhia, Dnipropetrovk, Ivano-Frankivsk, Zhytomyr, Lviv and Odessa Oblasts were reportedly hit: six people were killed in the strikes and hundreds of thousands left without heat or electricity in the largest attack since Feb.
 16, 2023.

 According to Ukraine’s chief commander of the armed forces, Valerii Zaluzhnyi, Russia launched 81 missiles and eight Iranian-made Shahed-136/131 kamikaze drones.
 Among the weapons used in the massive bombardment, six Kh-47 Kinzhal hypersonic cruise missiles, 20x Kalibr sea-launched cruise missiles, 28 x Kh-101/Kh-555 air-launched cruise missiles, and 13x S-300s in surface-to-surface mode: a wide variety of munitions extremely difficult to stop.

 Ukraine’s Air Force Command says Russia launched 81 missiles overnight:

 – 20 x Kalibr sea-launched cruise

 – 6 x Kh-22 air-launched cruise (they’re old)